Yoh0xFF/jarvs-graph-cloner/README.md

 To build this program you will need to install **Java SE Development Kit (version 8+)** and **Maven Build System (version 3+)** on your local machine.

-To build, enter the project's root directory, and run the following command:
+To build, enter the project's root directory, and run on the command line as follows:
 ```
 mvn clean install
 ```